sourcegraph/about/blogposts/2021/continuous_delivery.md

 But that’s not the reality for most companies.
 Despite the seeming dominance of SaaS, on-prem and self-hosted environments are not only still alive but thriving.

 According to a [Replicated and Dimensional Research study](https://www.replicated.com/blog/on-prem-sales-and-demand-are-rising/): 92% of companies indicate on-premises software sales are growing.
 That’s right, not declining or stabilizing–_growing_.
 In fact, their research shows customer demand for on-premises software actually equals that for public cloud.
 Not only is on-premises growing, but according to their research, 91% of customers report being satisfied with their on-premises software.

-So, let’s restate that:

-- More and more companies are selling and deploying on-premises software;
-- Demand for on-premises software matches demand for the seemingly much hotter market of cloud-based software; and
-- Most companies are happy with their on-premises software.

 This narrative violation isn’t the result of split camps, either.
 It’s not as though we have one camp using the public cloud and one camp sticking with on-prem.
 (Sourcegraph, alone, disproves this with our products being split among self-hosted and cloud environments).